-- Major academic institutions
+- Academic institutions

-- Kent School
+- o Kent School (private)

-- South Kent School
+- South Kent School (private)

-- Marvelwood School
+- Marvelwood School (private)

+- Kent Center School (public)

 - The Kent Historical Society

 - Kent Memorial Library

 - Schaghticoke Reservation

-3.4 PRESERVE AND PROMOTE CULTURAL RESOURCES Leader/ Partner 1.
+3.4 PRESERVE AND PROMOTE CULTURAL RESOURCES Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. ion steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
 Continue to encourage and promote cultural resources in Kent: Identify and preserve archeologic resources.
 Recognize and protect historic structures and sites.
 Promote other cultural resources CC HDC KHS PZC Town 2.
-Add a checkbox to PZC application forms for the applicant to indicate whether the property is within 500 feet of a historic area or an archeological area identified in the POCD.
+Add a checkbox to PZC application forms for the applicant to indicate whether the property is within 500 feet of a historic area or an arche- ological area identified in the POCD.
 PZC 3.
-Continue to utilize the demolition delay ordinance to provide time and opportunity to preserve or document historic structures and resources that an owner may wish to remove.
+Continue to utilize the demolition delay ordinance to provide time and opportunity to preserve or document historic structures and re- sources that an owner may wish to remove.
 Town 4.
-As appropriate, encourage and support organizations (such as museums and historic sites) that promote tourism and provide local cultural opportunities.
+As appropriate, encourage and support organizations (such as muse- ums and historic sites) that promote tourism and provide local cul- tural opportunities.
 Town 5.
-Continue to work with private schools and other cultural organizations that contribute to the overall character and quality of life in Kent.
+Continue to work with private schools and other cultural organiza- tions that contribute to the overall character and quality of life in Kent.
 Town

+Cultural Resources

+Places (NRHP/SRHP)

+- 1 Bull's Bridge - 2

-Places (NRHP/SRHP) Bull's Bridge Local Kent Iron Furnace Eric Sloane Museum Captain Philo Beardsley House
+Kent Iron Furnace

+- Eric Sloane Museum

+- Captain Philo Beardsley House

-Soldiers Monument
+- Soldiers Monument

+Flanders Historic Districts Other Resources

+Local

+NRHP

+Schaghticoke Reservation

+This section of the POCD recommends strategies for protecting significant landforms and viewsheds and other things that contribute to Kent's overall character.